 Homeowners living in a sub development or condominium complex are likely to be members of a home owners association (“HOA”).
 HOA’s generally have the authority to set certain rules pertaining to the sub development as well as provide services to homeowners.
 In order to operate HOA’s are generally also authorized to collect money through assessments.
 This article will examine the basics of HOA assessments.
-If you have questions regarding HOA assessments in Austin, Pflugerville, or Round Rock, contact the real estate attorneys at the Law Office of Farren Smith
+If you have questions regarding HOA assessments in Austin, Pflugerville, or Round Rock, contact the real estate attorneys at the Law Office of Farren Sheehan.

 What is an HOA assessment?